 The quilt blocks are made by sewing small squares in two opposite corners of a larger square with the same technique used to make quick pieced Snowball quilt blocks.
 A portion of the squares are trimmed after sewing, leaving triangles in those two corners.

-Quilt blocks can be sewn together as O's, too — like the blocks in this example.
+Quilt blocks can be sewn together as O's, too—like the blocks in this example.
 The quilt layout will differ somewhat, but it's actually the outermost areas of smaller units that change the appearance of a scrap quilt.
-Like this.

-To make the two letters more separate from each other, create both block configurations, and use the same fabric to sew the patchwork that forms each X or O.
+To make the two letters more distinct, create both block configurations, and use the same fabric to sew the patchwork that forms each X or O.

 Vary the Size of Your Quilt Blocks

-The quilt blocks can be any size, and if you see other patterns for the design you'll find that some people vary the proportions of corner squares used for triangles.
-That's fine, as long as square sizes are consistent, you should not have any problems with the various dimensions.
+The quilt blocks can be any size, and if you see other patterns for the design you'll find that some people vary the proportions of the corner squares used for triangles.
+As long as square sizes are consistent, you should not have any problems with the various dimensions.